vitamickey/hugo-website/content/posts/creation-consumption/art.md

 | :----: | :----: |
 | {{< figure src="/img/art/books-1-candace-hicks.jpeg" alt="The cover of a notebook made of fabric, covered in embroidered ants." >}}  |  {{< figure src="/img/art/books-2-candace-hicks.jpeg" alt="A notebook made of fabric, open to a page with a regular notebook entry across the spread, made with embroidery.
 Apologies, have not typed up the text for this alt text." >}} |

-## BATS
+### BATS

 Bat art.
 Purchased as part of Project 4 Awesome 2022.
 My first perk.
 Created by Taylor Behnke, and powered by Gatorade.
 It's a lino print with a diagonal peach to deep lavender gradient and happy little bats.
 It's so cute look at the little baby bats AGH.

 {{< figure src="/img/art/bat-by-taylor-behnke.jpg" alt="A small group of cute bats flying in front of a moon." caption="Bat Art by Taylor Behnke" >}}

-This has a close connection to the beginning of my journey into [linguistics](/linguistics/).
+This has a close connection to the beginning of my journey into [[Linguistics]].
 At the start of this year (2022), I watched Crash Course Linguistics, hosted by Taylor Behnke, to get a taste of linguistics before my uni semester started.
 This year, I took my first linguistics course at uni, which I just barely missed the intake for last year.
 When the 2022 P4A rolled around, I tuned in, and it just so happened that Taylor Behnke was hosting a few hours of the stream.
 The event also closely coincided with me starting my linguistics course.
 So, what better way to spend my money than to support a charity event that excites me than buying a piece of art which also commemorates a turning point in my linguistics journey?

-## Fruit stickers!!!
+### Fruit stickers

 {{< figure src="/img/art/bon-appetit-fruit-stickers.jpg" alt="Lots of brightly-coloured fruit stickers scattered on a white background." caption="Collection of fruit stickers by Kelly Angood, via Bon Appetit." >}}